-301. (7.)
-(Economics) THE FINANCIAL ORGANIZATION OF SOCIETY Three hours
+301. (Economics) THE FINANCIAL ORGANIZATION OF SOCIETY

 A study of the nature and functions of money, with a view to the understanding of the complex rôle of currency systems in our national and international life.
-A detailed study of the functions of banking, the Federal Reserve, private financial institutions. foreign trade, and so forth.
+A detailed study of the functions of banking, the Federal Reserve, private financial institutions, foreign trade, and so forth.
 Prerequisite: 201 and 202 or their equivalents.

-- 302. (8.)
-(ECONOMICS) BUSINESS ORGANIZATION AND COMBINATION (Corporation Finance) Three hours A continuation of 301.
-The financial promotion of corporations - and of trusts; the trust problem.
-Given 1933-'34. - 303.
-(9.)
-(Economics and Sociology) LABOR PROBLEMS AND TRADE UNIONISM Three hours
+(Economics) BUSINESS ORGANIZATION AND 302.COMBINATION (Corporation Finance) Three hours

+A continuation of 301.
+The financial promotion of corporations and of trusts; the trust probem.
+Given in 1933-'34.

+(Economics and Sociology) LABOR PROBLEMS 303.